doingandlearning/astro-blog/src/content/posts/local-first.md

 draft: false
 ---

 I've become pretty excited about Local First as a way to think about and approach development recently.
-There's a [pretty central manifesto written by the team at Ink & Switch](https://www.inkandswitch.com/local-first/) which has the sub-title "you own your data, in spite of the cloud" - it's a really interesting and compelling article.
+There's a [pretty central manifesto written by the team at Ink & Switch](https://www.inkandswitch.com/local-first/) which has the sub-title "you own your data, in spite of the cloud" - it's a really interesting article.

 The article gives some pretty compelling ideals that, when put together, create software that works for more people.
-I work on a fast computers with reliable internet but that doesn't describe everyone.
+I work on a fast computer with reliable internet but that doesn't describe everyone.
 If we want the internet and web-based software to help impact more of the world, then making sure that we're building for unreliable connections is key.
 There are a ton of parallel benefits - this is one of those times where doing the "right" thing also has business value.

 - Not having a server be central to development can make things cheaper
 - It can also make the mental model simplier